hypre-space/hypredrive/docs/joss/paper.md

 # Statement of need

-*hypre* is a widely used and efficient linear solver package.
-However, the complexity associated with its direct use may difficult experimentation with the several solvers it provides. *hypredrive* is developed to bridge this gap by providing a high-level and lightweight interface to *hypre*, encapsulating its complexity while retaining its capabilities with minimal computational overhead.
+*hypre* is a widely used and efficient linear solver package; however, the complexity associated with its direct use may difficult experimentation with different solvers options. *hypredrive* bridges this gap by providing a high-level and lightweight interface to *hypre*, encapsulating its complexity while retaining its capabilities with minimal computational overhead.

 # Software capabilities